juliohm1978/kubernetes-nfs-volume-provisioner/README.md

 ## Introduction

 A somewhat flexible Kubernetes controller that can provision NFS Persistent Volumes in a consistent and predictable way.
-It relies on the `kubectl` binary as a robust API client to watch for PVC events and react in order to provision Persistent Volumes accordingly.
+It relies on the `kubectl` binary as a robust API client to watch for PersistentVolumeClaim events and react in order to provision PersistentVolumes accordingly.

 ## Installation

 Before you can use this controller, please note a few things.

-### Requirements
+### Requirements and Considerations

 This controller **does not** provide an NFS server to your cluster.
 You will need at least one NFS service accessible in your network, and this controller will not give you that.

-**IMPORTANT:** If you wish to use the PV data initalization feature, the NFS server should be available to the Pod running this controller.
-In order to prepare directories and permissions inside the NFS share, the controller Pod needs be able to mount it before creating the PV.
+If you wish to use the PV Data Initalization feature (details below), the NFS servers used in your StorageClasses should be available to the Pod running this controller.
+In order to prepare directories and permissions inside the NFS share, the controller needs be able to mount it before creating the PersistentVolume.

+**IMPORTANT:** This also means the controller Pod must run with `privileged: true` so it can perform `mount -t nfs` inside the cluster.

+In some cases, privileged containers are not allowed in the cluster.
+You can still run the controller without privilege escalation and disable PV initalization with command line arguments to the controller.
+Without this feature, directory and permissions inside the NFS share cannot be adjusted automatically, but the controller can still create PersistentVolumes assuming those steps will be done manually.

 ### Install using kubectl

-If you wish to quickly install using `kubectl`, you can use the files included in the `installation` directory.
+You can quickly install using `kubectl`, you can use the files included in the `installation` directory.
 The easiest way is to call the `install` or `uninstall` targets in the `Makefile` provided.
 This will create all objects in the `default` namespace, and provides a way to get the controller running for a quick test.

 ```shell
 # install